-Deploy node js app on AWS ec2; In this tutorial, you will learn how to deploy node js + express app on amazon aws ec2 instance.
+Aws ec2 instance, deploy node js express app; In this tutorial, you will learn how to deploy node js express app on amazon aws ec2 instance.

-Follow the following simple and easy steps to create/launch ec2 instance and deploy nodejs + express application on aws ec2:
+Steps to create/launch ec2 instance and deploy node js + express application in aws ec2 free:

 - Step 1: Login to the aws console